TanStack/router/docs/guide/route-loaders.md

 ## Route Loader Caching

-> The built-in caching mechanisms for React Location are extremely basic on purpose since **caching is not the core responsibility or purpose of React Location**.
+> The built-in caching mechanisms for TanStack Router are extremely basic on purpose since **caching is not the core responsibility or purpose of TanStack Router**.
 That said, it ensures a very good UX out of the box by doing the bare minimum to retain navigational consistency.

 By default, route loaders are called for **new or changed routes in the route hierarchy that resulted from a navigation**.